Important Safety Tips while Using Public WiFi

 • Do not email important information about yourself for any reason.
 This includes credit card details, bank account information and your personal government ID number.
 You should never do this even if a network is secure, not even from home.

-• When accessing accounts in public, whether it is your own computer or a PC in a library, always log out when finished.
+• Use a mobile proxy to mask your IP address and when accessing accounts in public, whether it is your own computer or a PC in a library, always log out when finished.

 • Take advantage of 2 step verification methods being offered within your personal accounts.
 This will add further security because 2 step verification means you cannot log in until you enter a secret code that is sent to you by text or via the Google Authenticator App.